 I’ve been doing a lot of painting recently.
-Despite lots of dipping into video, animation, photography and poster making over the last seven years (since I started this art journey), I always seem to bounce back to drawing and painting (or, as I have argued before, drawing with paint).
+Despite lots of dipping into video, animation, photography and poster making over the last seven years (since I started this art journey), I always seem to bounce back to drawing and painting (or, as I have argued before, drawing with paint, I love to use amazon acrylic paint, is easy to mix and fast drying making it the ideal painting medium for beginners, students and artists alike).
 I’ve been trying to work out why I can’t leave painting alone.
 What is it about painting that I love so much?
 The times when I have not been painting I have missed it with an ache.
 So it must be within me to do it.

 There isn’t really any good reason to paint in the 21st century, given that it would be much quicker, and neater, to use digital technology.
 Of course, I don’t really believe that.
 But if you look at painting as a means of conveying a message, then it does seem rather archaic.

 Painting isn’t just putting marks on a surface, adding colour, and depicting something.
 It is so much more than that.
 It is a means of expression.
 But it is also more than that.
 The act of painting is one element.
 The marks made are another.
 The transference of emotions from artist to canvas is a third.
 The fourth element is the thing that is being depicted.
 The final element, is a big one, and that is me, the artist.